 Everyone agrees that housing co-ops need to eliminate member arrears—or at least keep them to a bare minimum.
 Uncontrolled arrears are the mark of a co-op sliding into financial difficulty, putting at risk its ability to cover day-to-day operating expenses.
 Arrears also take money out of the members’ pockets, because, at the end of the day, if the arrears aren’t collected, the rest of the members are on the hook for the costs.

 Has your co-op adopted a by-law or put rules in place to keep members in arrears off the board?
-If not, check out our Q&A on Directors in Arrears as well as CHF Canada’s handy tip-sheet These resources should help convince your board and membership that the time to take action on director arrears is now.
+If not, check out our Q&A on Directors in Arrears as well as Co-operative Housing Federation Canada’s handy tip-sheet These resources should help convince your board and membership that the time to take action on director arrears is now.
 Even if your co-op has never had this problem, it’s smart to be prepared.
 And, by the way, sample rules and by-laws, tailored to your provincial requirements, are already drafted, just to make it easier when your co-op is ready.